Skip to Content

 This is not a typical tour.
 It is an expedition into the origins of civilization.

-From Bronze Age settlements to the fortress cities of the Urartian Kingdom, this experience traces the foundations of human society across one of the world’s oldest inhabited landscapes.
+From the first farming communities of the Neolithic era to the fortress cities of the Urartian Kingdom, this experience traces the emergence of human society across one of the world’s oldest continuously inhabited landscapes.

-Explore Armenia through its most significant archaeological sites—from Masis Blur and Erebuni Fortress to the prehistoric Areni-1 Cave, home to the world’s oldest known winery.
+Explore Armenia through its most significant archaeological sites—from Masis Blur and Erebuni Fortress to the Areni-1 Cave complex, home to the world’s oldest known winery.

 Along the way, ancient traditions, evolving belief systems, and enduring cultural identity come into focus, offering a deeper understanding of how civilizations are formed, transformed, and remembered.